Wagner on the Battery

 At a glance: For nearly the first two decades of its life, the Wagner on the Battery was the Ritz Carlton New York Battery Park.
 Built from the ground up in 2001, it was ground breaking for a Ritz Carlton.
 Gone was the familiar, Old Boston Ritz Carlton look, the ball-and-claw furniture, marble-topped tables and gilded mirror frames.
 Streamlined, sleeked down versions of traditional materials and furnishings ushered in the 21st century.
 Honeyed woods replaced the dark wood stains, slipper chairs trumped fauteuils.

-Funny what close to two decades will do.
-Though elegant and well maintained, other hotels have followed its lead, and Wagner on the Battery, née the Ritz-Carlton Battery Park, today looks more establishment than renegade.
+Funny what close the decades will do.
+Though elegant and well maintained, other hotels have followed its lead, and Wagner on the Battery looks more establishment than renegade.
 You don’t come here for surprises, especially visual ones.

 Fortunately, the hotel has comfort nailed.
 Located at the southern tip of Manhattan in a millennial high-rise that’s part hotel, part condos, rooms are more spacious than many in midtown.
 Public spaces abound with a large, if oddly shaped ground floor seating area and plenty more seating on the mezzanine and in the spacious, and manly, bar.
 (There’s a palpable Wall Street vibe.)

 Service is polished and professional; you feel like grown-ups, not frustrated actors, are running the show.
 Upon arrival on a quiet Saturday, I was pleased to discover I’d been upgraded to a room with a view of the Statue of Liberty.
 Double sweetened: a complimentary overnight shoeshine.